 The Saver’s Credit is designed to reward working- and middle-class taxpayers for investing in retirement accounts.
-The credit provides savings of up to $2,000 for married couples and up to $1,000 for single taxpayers.
-The best part is that the credit is remarkably easy to claim.
-Form 8880 is just two pages and can be completed in a few minutes.
+The credit provides savings of up to $1,000 for single taxpayers and $2,000 for married couples filing jointly.
+The best part is that the credit is remarkably ez to claim.

-Unfortunately, there are quite a few limitations on eligibility for the Saver’s Credit.
+Unfortunately, there are quite a few limitations on eligibility for the tax credit.
 The first of these limitations is an income cap.
 The credit is designed to incentivize retirement investments among taxpayers who would otherwise be less likely to save.
-Therefore, the IRS limits eligibility to married couples (filing jointly) who make $66,000 or less, single heads of households who make $49,500 or less, and all others who make $33,000 or less.
+Therefore, the IRS limits eligibility to married couples filing jointly who make $73,000 or less, heads of households who make $54,750 or less, and all others who make $36,500 or less.

 In addition, the Saver’s Credit is only available to adults, aged 18 or older, who are not claimed as dependents on anyone else’s taxes.
 Another disqualifying factor is enrollment as a student.
 If you were a full-time student during five or more months of the year, you are not eligible for the credit.
 Part-time students, however, may receive the credit.

 How much can you save?

 The Saver’s Credit offers tax savings of up to $1,000 per person, and it is a true credit, not a deduction.
 In other words, the credit lowers the overall amount of taxes you owe, not just your taxable income.
 The exact size of your credit depends on four factors: Your adjusted gross income, your total tax liability, your filing status, and your retirement account contributions during the tax year.